Wheein: 2023–present: First studio album IN the mood, World tour and more

-On October 12, 2023, Wheein released her first studio album IN the mood.
+On October 12, 2023, Whee In released her first studio album IN the mood.
 The album consists of 11 tracks with "17" featuring Hwasa and "Bite Me" featuring rapper HAON.
 She stated that her previous EP WHEE and the album IN the mood are two parts of her project based on her Instagram ID, "whee_inthemood".
 It debuted number ten on the Circle Weekly Album Chart and sold over 82,000 copies.

-Wheein performing at her 2024 WHEE IN THE MOOD [BEYOND] World Tour.
+Whee In performing at her 2024 WHEE IN THE MOOD [BEYOND] World Tour.

-On January 3, 2024, Wheein announced her debut solo world tour, 'Whee In The Mood [Beyond]'.
+On January 3, 2024, Whee In announced her debut solo world tour, 'Whee In The Mood [Beyond]'.
 On February 15, she released a digital single titled "WHEEE" produced by Young K and Na Sang-hyun.

 The world tour 'WHEE IN THE MOOD [BEYOND]', began in Seoul with concerts held on February 24 and 25.

 On March 15, she released the soundtrack "Rainy Season" for the re-release of the 2022 Japanese film, The Last 10 Years.

 The Asian leg of her tour commenced on March 26, with a show in Hong Kong followed by concerts in Bangkok, Manila, Taipei and Tokyo.

 On April 17, a double LP titled WHEE IN the mood was announced.
 The LP consisted of tracks from her previous EP WHEE and her studio album IN the mood.

 Her Europe and USA leg of the tour was held from May 9 to June 4 with shows in Warsaw, Helsinki, Tilburg, San Francisco, Los Angeles, Dallas, Houston, Orlando, Fort Lauderdale, Washington D.C. and Brooklyn.

 On May 15, her collaboration soundtrack with Moonbyul "Frankly Speaking" for the JTBC drama Frankly Speaking was released.
 On July 20 and 21, she held encore concerts titled 'WHEE IN THE MOOD [BEYOND]: ENCORE' in Seoul.

 On August 3, The L1ve announced that her exclusive contract with them had ended.

-On July 25, 2025, With Us Entertainment, a subsidiary of Around Us Entertainment, announced that Wheein had signed an exclusive contract with them and that they would make sure she can actively promote both as a solo artist and as a member of Mamamoo.
+On July 25, 2025, With Us Entertainment, a subsidiary of Around Us Entertainment, announced that Whee In had signed an exclusive contract with them and that they would make sure she can actively promote both as a solo artist and as a member of Mamamoo.

-On August 5, Wheein announced her first fan concert tour, 'OWHEECE', in Asia.
+On August 5, Whee In announced her first fan concert tour, 'OWHEECE', in Asia.